colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 Before issuing certificates for a given domain, you need to mount the _letsencrypt_validation_ app created in section #2 on the four associated ‘websites’ for the domain in question.

-As example, for the csf.community domain, we mounted the _letsencrypt_validation_ app on the 4 associated “websites”: csf, csf_ssl, csf_www, csf_www_ssl.
+As example, for the csf.community domain, we mounted the _letsencrypt_validation_ app on the 4 associated “websites”: d1, d1_ssl, d1_www, d1_www_ssl.

 **Note:** This will take your website offline while you do this.
 You put it back online again in section #7.